DeanoC/ue5-websocket-playerinfo/tracking/migration-tracking.md

 ## Phase 5: Testing and Refinement

-- [ ] 5.1 Unit Test Redux Reducers
+- [x] 5.1 Unit Test Redux Reducers
-  - [ ] Create tests for Redux reducers
+  - [x] Create tests for Redux reducers

-- [ ] 5.2 Unit Test React Components
+- [x] 5.2 Unit Test React Components
-  - [ ] Create tests for React components
+  - [x] Create tests for React components

-- [ ] 5.3 Integration Test
+- [x] 5.3 Integration Test
-  - [ ] Test integration between Redux and React
+  - [x] Test integration between Redux and React

-- [ ] 5.4 End-to-End Test
+- [x] 5.4 End-to-End Test
-  - [ ] Test full application flow
+  - [x] Test full application flow

-- [ ] 5.5 Fix Issues
+- [x] 5.5 Fix Issues
-  - [ ] Address any issues found during testing
+  - [x] Address any issues found during testing

-- [ ] 5.6 Refine UI
+- [x] 5.6 Refine UI
-  - [ ] Polish UI and improve user experience
+  - [x] Polish UI and improve user experience

 ## Notes and Progress Updates

 This section will be used to track progress, note any issues encountered, and document decisions made during the implementation process.

 ### Current Status
-We have completed all tasks in Phase 1: Project Setup, Phase 2: Redux Implementation, Phase 3: IPC Integration, and Phase 4: React Components.
+We have completed all tasks in Phase 1: Project Setup, Phase 2: Redux Implementation, Phase 3: IPC Integration, Phase 4: React Components, and Phase 5: Testing and Refinement.

 For Phase 1, the package.json file has been updated with the necessary React, Redux, and TypeScript dependencies, the Vite configuration has been updated to support React and properly integrate with Electron, the TypeScript configuration has been updated to support React JSX syntax, the folder structure for React components and Redux store has been set up, and the inline styles have been extracted to an external CSS file.